Mahdii-Kariimiian/Netflix-clone/README.md

 # Netflix Clone

 Welcome to the Netflix Clone project!
 This is a full-featured, responsive web application built using React.
-It replicates the core functionalities of Netflix, including user authentication, movie browsing, and more.

 ## Demo
 Check out the live demo of the project [here](https://boisterous-cobbler-0411cc.netlify.app/).